Fairglow/prime-factor/README.md

 ## Performance

-Typically, any u32 value can be factorized within a millisecond on a reasonably modern system.
-On my own machine, which is a few years old but was quite good at the time, I average about 585 nanoseconds for values around 1 Gi.
+Typically, any 32-bit value can be factorized within a millisecond on a reasonably modern system.
+On my own machine, which is a few years old but was quite good at the time, I average about 600 nanoseconds for values around 1 Gi.

-64-bit values greater than 32-bit, are typically factorized between 0.5 to 2.5 seconds in my tests on my machine.
+64-bit values greater than 32-bit, are typically factorized between 0.4 to 2.5 seconds in the benchmark results on my machine.

+The above numbers are taken from the included benchmark test, which you can run with the command: `cargo bench`.